What happens if I go to court by myself?

-Chris Beddow and John Landreth are both Criminal Defense Attorneys in Rock Hill SC, licensed to practice law in both North Carolina and South Carolina.
+Chris Beddow is a Criminal Defense Attorney in Rock Hill SC, licensed to practice law in both North Carolina and South Carolina.
 Bill Powers is licensed in North Carolina and therefore limits his legal representation and attorney-client relationship to matters in the Pine State (North Carolina).

 If you have specific questions, if you want to know what to do in your specific case or a case of someone you care about, a family member, a loved one, call a lawyer.
 The defense attorneys at our law firm offer a FREE CASE EVALUATION and confidential consultation for criminal charges.
 It doesn’t matter if they’re felony or misdemeanor charges, after completing a conflicts check we’re more than willing to sit down with and answer the many questions you may have about your criminal charges and how the court system works.

 Can I represent myself with criminal charges?
 Can I get a continuance to hire a lawyer?
 What does “Pro Se” mean?

 Can I ask for a continuation?
 Can I get a continuance in for a criminal charge?
 Can I represent myself for criminal charges Charlotte NC?
 In North Carolina, you have the option to serve as your own attorney.
 You may hear the term pro se in court, which translated from Latin means “for himself.”
 If you go to criminal court by yourself, the ADA (assistant district attorney) may tell the Judge, “They wish to proceed pro se and need to sign a waiver.”